-Following the adoption of IFRS, the FSC on 6 April 2012 issued Order No. Financial-Supervisory-Securities-Corporate-1010012865, which sets out the following provisions for compliance:
+On March 31, 2021, the FSC issued Order No. Financial-Supervisory-Securities-Corporate-1090150022, which sets out the following provisions for compliance:

-On a public company's first-time adoption of the IFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the company elects to transfer to retained earnings by application of the exemption under IFRS 1, the company shall set aside an equal amount of special reserve.
-Following a company's adoption of the IFRS for the preparation of its financial reports, when distributing distributable earnings, it shall set aside to special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for the current fiscal year, provided that if the company has already set aside special reserve according to the requirements in the preceding point, it shall set aside supplemental special reserve based on the difference between the amount already set aside and other net deductions from shareholders' equity.
-For any subsequent reversal of other net deductions from shareholders' equity, the amount reversed may be distributed.
+On a public company's first-time adoption of the IFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the company elects to transfer to retained earnings by application of the exemption under IFRS 1, the company shall set aside special reserve.
+For any subsequent use, disposal or reclassification of related assets, the special reserve in the amount equal to the reversal may be released for earnings distribution.

-Details of the 2020 and 2019 earnings distribution and dividends per share as approved and resolved by the board of directors' meeting and shareholders' meeting on March 17, 2021 and March 12, 2020, respectively, are as follows:
+Details of the 2021 and 2020 earnings distribution and dividends per share as approved and resolved by the board of directors' meeting and shareholders' meeting on March 3, 2022 and August 19, 2021, respectively, are as follows:

-Appropriation of earnings Dividends per share (NT
+Appropriation Appropriation of earnings vidends per share (NT\$)

-2020 2019 2020 2019
+2021 2020 2020 2021

-Legal reserve \$13,352 \$10,270
+Legal reserve \$18,277 \$13,352

-Special reserve (173) 362
+Special reserve 82 (173)

-Cash dividends 119,556 92,988 \$1.35 \$1.05
+Cash dividends 159,408 119,556 \$1.80 \$1.35

-Stocks dividends - - -